tgoaty/astrology-frontend/README.md

 - **Compatibility**: Calculate compatibility by providing data for two individuals.
 - **Theme Customization**: Ability to change the color scheme of the website.

-## Configuration

-No special configurations or settings are required before running the project.

 ## Usage

 1. Navigate to the natal chart or compatibility page.